slothbear/gittyup/README.md

 1. `git push heroku master` Deploy the updated repository to Heroku.

 For every system command performed, the exit status of the operation is passed back via `exit $?.exitstatus`.
+The status

 ## tests
-The nicely formatted test suite is available at [Relish](http://relishapp.com/slothbear/adcopu).
+A nicely formatted test suite is available at [Relish](http://relishapp.com/slothbear/adcopu).

 ## contributing